aakhtemostafa/SSPIM/README.md

 # 1. Graphical user interface

-SSPIM represents a toolbox to produce static, spherical Gaussian, Bessel and Airy beams by simple control of a Spatial Light Modulator (SLM).
-In addition, it is able to produce patterns for incoherent and coherent (lattice beam) array beam formation and tiling for all types of beams supported.SSPIM is designed with a graphical user interface (GUI) of MATLAB and is also able to work standalone.
-Output patterns of the SSPIM can be used with any type of SLM, such as gray scale or binary SLMs.
+SSPIM represents a toolbox to produce static, spherical Gaussian, Bessel, and Airy beams by simple control of a Spatial Light Modulator (SLM).
+In addition, it is able to produce patterns for incoherent and coherent (lattice beam) array beam formation and tiling for all types of beams supported.SSPIM is designed with a graphical user interface (GUI) of MATLAB and is also able to work stand-alone.
+Output patterns of the SSPIM can be used with any type of SLM, such as grayscale or binary SLMs.
 <img src="Image/SSPIM1.png" width="8060">

-# 2. Capabilitis of SPPIM
+# 2. Capabilities of SPPIM

-The SSPIM toolbox has capabilities to generate different type of SLM patterns for a wide range optical beams using differnt methods.
+The SSPIM toolbox has the capability to generate different types of SLM patterns for a wide range of optical beams using different methods.

 ∙ Static Gaussian beam